-If you are merely patching a small hole in the drywall, this is an easy fix, too.
+This is an easy fix if you are merely patching a small hole in the drywall.
 First, clean the area, use a putty knife to fill the gap with spackle, and sandpaper it once it dries.

 These items likely apply more to condo owners since co-op shareholders’ maintenance fees probably cover these items.

 Rather than calling a plumber, there are specific basic jobs you can do yourself.
-For example, your first step to tackle a clogged sink is to snake the drain.
+For example, your first step in tackling a clogged sink is to snake the drain.
 Next, you may have to clean out the trap (the curved piece of pipe below the sink).

-Similarly, for a clogged toilet, a plunger may very well do the trick.
+Similarly, a plunger may do the trick for a clogged toilet.
 After that, you can snake the drain.

 If these necessary steps do not work, you may have to call a plumber.
-But, you may very well solve the problem since these are typically a plumber’s first steps.
+But, you may solve the problem since these are typically a plumber’s first steps.

 Electricity is another area that makes people nervous.
-Understandable since not doing the work properly can result in a severe injury and significant damage.
+Understandable since not doing the work properly can result in severe injury and significant damage.
 However, some jobs are easy to accomplish, such as changing the light switch,

-As a note of caution, make sure you turn off the electricity before doing the work.
+As a caution, ensure you turn off the electricity before doing the work.
 Next, you need to remove the faceplate and then the switch.
 Finally, there are two wires that you should test to ensure there is no electricity running through them.
-Once you connect these wires to the new switch, you are all done.
+You are all done once you connect these wires to the new switch.

 I am reaching out for help.I am reaching out for help.